kelceydamage/soporific/ma/README.md

 * Changes to production happen only during maintenance windows.
 * Maintenance windows may happen on Thursday evenings after local core hours.
 * Maintenance on core infrastructure (not nests) may happen on the first and third weeks of the month.
-* Maintenance on nest local (and dependent) infrastructure may happen on the second and forth weeks.
+* Maintenance on nest local (and dependent) infrastructure may happen on the second and fourth weeks.

 ### Communications
 A maintenance window is assumed to happen every Thursday.
 If it is not needed, the infrastructure team should announce this in #zipline-announcements.